FireAndIce68/Rover/README.md

 Testing
 =======

-The Test functionality of Visual Studio was used to build unit tests for the RoverCore primary classes.
+Since the aplication logic is simple and there are no complex UI / workflows / partial transactions the functioanlity of the core classes could be well verified using units tests.
+The Test functionality of Visual Studio 2017 was used to build unit tests for the *RoverCore* primary classes.
 The tests ensure that:

 * Valid commands produce a valid CommandSet.
 * Malformed commands are detected and produce an invalid CommandSet.
 * Well-formed but invalid commands (e.g. start position out of bounds) are detected and produce an invalid CommandSet.
 * The Rover moves to the expected position when given a well-formed and valid commands.
 * The Rover detects commands would cause it to move out of bounds.

 The full set of tests can be run from Visual Studio 2017 by selecting Test | Run | All Tests or pressing Ctrl-R,A

+The operation of the console application (**MoveRover**) was verified by manual testing which in my opinion is adequate for a simple console test appplication.